mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-routing.md

-In the previous article, we made it possible for the sample blog site application to retrieve blog information via an API.
+In the previous session, we made it possible for the sample blog site application to fetch blog information via an API.

-This time, we will look at routing, which is used for page transitions in Nuxt applications.
-As with Nuxt2, in Nuxt development, it is not necessary to create routing definitions individually.
+This time, we will look into routing used for page transitions in Nuxt applications.
+Similar to Nuxt2, in Nuxt development, there is no need to create routing definitions individually.
 Nuxt adopts file system-based routing, where the route mapping is determined by the structure under the `pages` directory.

 ## Basics of Routing

-As mentioned before, Nuxt automatically generates route mappings based on the file structure by default.
+As mentioned earlier, by default, Nuxt automatically generates route mappings based on the file structure.
 The `pages` directory of the demo blog site we created had the following structure:

 ```
 pages